 Chains: There are a number of companies that sell high quality chains that riders use to secure their motorcycle to other objects.
 One brand frequently recommended is Kryptonite, which sells 14mm thick motorcycle chains for as much as $178.
 Companies also sell less expensive cables that riders can use to secure their bike to things, but they are thinner than chain links and not as secure.

-On some motorcycle blogs and videos, riders suggest a way to save money on a motorcycle chain is to purchase a short boat chain and durable lock separately instead.
+One method motorcycle riders suggest to save money on a motorcycle chain is to purchase a short boat chain and durable lock separately instead.
 Chains and key locks designed with boats in mind can be just as secure (18mm thick or more), but finding the appropriate sizes and quality might take time.
 Beyond the thickness of the chain links, the metal quality and treatment are important security factors.
 The research and time to find the right chain and lock might not be worth the savings in the end.
 For those unfamiliar with chains and locks, the investment in a combo designed for motorcycles is probably the best bet.

 Audible alarms: Unlike many cars, motorcycles typically do not come with an audible alarm system to protect them.
 However, there are a number of aftermarket alarm systems riders can install on their bike.
 A popular alarm system brand is Scorpio, which sells audible alarms that activate when a bike is tilted upright (to ride), struck by anything, or when anyone without a key sensor is in proximity of a motorcycle.
 Basic audible alarms usually start around $100.
 Alarms that trigger when anyone is in proximity of a bike can cost more than $350.